-The much more time-consuming part of Gaussian Elimination is the conversion of the system into upper-triangular form where in N iterations one row of the system after the other is converted into the right form.
-In iteration i of the outermost loop of the triangulization, all coefficients of A below and to the right of position (i,i) have to be processed; since this can be done independently for each coefficient, we can apply parallelism.

-Based on this idea, modify the sequential program (if necessary) such that the iterations of the loop that processes different matrix rows can be performed independently of each other:
+In iteration i of the outermost loop, all coefficients of (A|I) in all rows and all columns $j \ge i$ have to be processed; this can be done independently for each coefficient, i.e., in parallel.
+A simple strategy to increase the task granularity is to utilize the parallelism just across rows: consequently modify the sequential program (if necessary) such that the iterations of the loop that runs over matrix rows can be performed independently of each other:

 - C/C++: use OpenMP pragmas to ensure that the loop gets executed in parallel; do not forget to mark "private" variables appropriately.
 Compile the program with options -03 -openmp -openmp-report 1.
-Experiment with different scheduling strategies respectively chunk sizes to determine the one that gives best performance. - Java: use the high-level Java concurrency API for creating a thread pool among which tasks are scheduled each of which processes B rows of the matrix; experiment with suitable values for the block size B. Please note that the pool is created only once and reused in every iteration of the triangulation (you may use the method invokeAll which blocks until all tasks have been processed).
+Experiment with different scheduling strategies respectively chunk sizes to determine the one that gives best performance. - Java: use the high-level Java concurrency API for creating a thread pool among which tasks are scheduled each of which processes a block of B rows of the matrix; experiment with suitable values for the block size B. Please note that the pool is created only once and reused in every iteration of the triangulation (you may use the method invokeAll3 which blocks until all tasks have been processed).

-Benchmark your program for P = 1, 2, 4, 8, 16, 32 cores.
+Benchmark your program for P = 1, 2, 4, 8, 16, 32 cores (and potentially more).